andykee/lentil/docs/user_guide/diffraction.rst

     .. note::

-        Additional details on the plane-wavefront interaction are given in :ref:`user_guide.optical_systems.plane_wavefront`.
+        Additional details on the plane-wavefront interaction can be found in :ref:`user_guide.optical_systems.plane_wavefront`.

 3. **Propagate the wavefront to the next plane in the optical system** - the |Wavefront|